2015 Presidents Cup

 The 2015 Presidents Cup was the 11th Presidents Cup, played at the Jack Nicklaus Golf Club Korea in Incheon, South Korea from 8–11 October.
 It was the first time the Presidents Cup was played in Asia.

-The United States won for the sixth successive time with a 15–14 victory over the International team.
+The United States won for the sixth successive time with a 15–14 victory over the International team, tied with the 1996 Presidents Cup (16–15) for the narrowest margin of victory.